 Progress!
 As we move toward a more efficient and accountable governance structure, you were asked to help us get there with a trial-year vote at the June 6 Annual Meeting.
 It passed and now will be followed by many conversations during the new church year.

-If you were unable to join one of the forums for more information, you can view the June 2 Governance forum on YouTube.
+If you were unable to join one of the forums for more information or missed the Annual Meeting governance summary, you can view the June 2 Governance forum on YouTube.

 Why the governance evolution?

 As a vibrant, program-rich congregation of our size, it can get complicated when volunteers have oversight for most programs ... not because they aren't passionate, dedicated and skilled, but because volunteers have lives beyond the 9-to-5 daily attention the organizing and implementing of those programs requires on a continuing basis.

 While our volunteers have shown for years, and particularly in the past three years, that they are often willing to go far above and beyond for this beloved community, that expectation is not sustainable for a healthy future.
 We want our volunteers to be able and willing to continue doing the work they love, better, and with the support that we can define through a policy-based governance structure of responsibility and accountability that will bring clarity to our activity and accomplishments.

 What Policy-based Governance (PBG) is:

 - PBG is a recognized and widely used guideline for mid-size to large-size church governance and ministry.
 DuPage UU Church has been in the process of moving to PBG for more than 10 years, with a number of diversions.

 - The goal of well-managed governance is to provide an efficient, accountable process behind the ultimate purpose of providing a happy, secure inspirational and spiritual home for members of this beloved community.